geophile/marcel/README.md

 ```

 assigns 11 to the variable `x`.
 The RHS, `(5 + 6)` is shorthand for `(lambda: 5 + 6)`.
 In other words,
-the expression inside the parens is evaluated, and the resutling value is assigned.
+the function inside the parens is invoked, and the resulting value is assigned.

 Sometimes you want to assign a function to a variable.
-Following the previous example, you would
+Following the previous example,
-have to do something like this to create a function that adds 1 to a number:
+to assign to `inc` a function that adds 1 to its input,
+you would have to do something like this:

 ```shell
 inc = (lambda: lambda x: x + 1)